touchlab/Stately/README.md

 but if there are large lists, when an iterator is requested, it'll lock out other access while the copy is made.

 The implementation is relatively simple and might have some improvement potential.

+### Hash Map

+A standard hash map architected as a simple Java-like implementation.
+Optionally pass in initial capacity and load factor.
+Will grow as needed.
+This also aggressively locks on operations, so from a performance perspective I would expect it to fall pretty far behind the standard implementation, but from an order of operations perspective, it should be similar.

+One note.
+In Java 8 (not sure about kotlin native), in buckets, after length 8, a tree is used instead of a linked list.
+Worst case performance then flattens out to lgN (ish).
+Java 7, and our implementation, do not, so expect worst case to be N, but it's a hash map.
+That's how things go.

+### LRU Cache

+Hash map and linked list combined into an LRU cache implementation.
+Read the details on how outside code is notified of removals.

 ## The Name?